 Is it easy to buy medical marijuana from dispensaries?

-Yes, it is extremely easy to buy cannabis from a dispensary.
-However, for medical purposes, you need to carry a prescription as well as photo ID proof.
-The customers also need to possess a medical marijuana card, which is not required for recreational marijuana.
+Yes, it’s extremely easy to buy cannabis from a dispensary.
+However, for medical purposes, you must carry a prescription and photo ID proof.
+In addition, the customers also need to possess a medical marijuana card, which is not required for recreational marijuana.

 Importance of medical marijuana cards